Most Bay Area homeowners will save more than $500 a year by switching from

 While frame construction is a disadvantage in the event of fire, it is

 an advantage in an earthquake.
-If you decide to purchase earthquake coverage, your
+If you purchase earthquake coverage, your

-overall homeowners premium will be substantially lower for a frame
+overall homeowners premium will be substantially lower for a frame house

 How Old or Historic Your House Is

-If your house is less than 10 years old, most companies will give you a
+If your house is less than 10 years old, most companies offer a premium

 an HO-3 policy.
 Instead, you may be offered an HO-8 policy, which will

 not cover damage caused by accidents such as bursting pipes or electrical